Ranil Wickremesinghe: Peace talks

-After signing CFA, Ranil Wickremesinghe held a few rounds of peace talks with LTTE between 2002 and 2003.
+After signing the CFA, Wickremesinghe held a few rounds of peace talks with LTTE between 2002 and 2003.
 Prof. G. L. Peiris, minister Milinda Moragoda and minister Rauff Hakeem led the government delegation and LTTE theoretician Anton Balasingham, LTTE political wing leader S.P.
 Thamilselvan and military leader Karuna Amman led the LTTE faction during the peace talks.
 The Norwegian government acted as the chief facilitator during the peace talks.
 There were six rounds of peace talks which were held at different locations around the world: